GajrajRahul/weather-app/README.md

   2. Install all dependency command- npm install
   3. To run a.
 Production: npm run build serve -s build
   4. b.
 Development: npm run start

+NOTE: Allow location permission so that this weather app can provide information of your location.